jamestharpe/jamestharpe.com/content/distributed-systems.md

 ---
 date: 2021-11-27T13:16:25-04:00
-description: "A data processing engine for batch processing, stream processing, and machine learning"
+description: "Software systems distributed and coordinated over a network"
 tags: [ "computer-science" ]
 title: "Distributed Systems"
 ---

 # Distributed systems

-A **distributed system** is a set of software applications that communicate by a network to coordinate their actions to achieve a common goal.
+A **distributed system** is a set of software applications that communicate via network to coordinate their actions and achieve a common goal.

 ## Core concepts of distributed systems